 Compounds made up of an adjective and a verb particle are always hyphenated.

 Hyphenation is often used to avoid two consonants or two vowels together.

 However, in frequently used words the hyphen is often left out.

 An en dash is longer than a hyphen and is mainly used to:

 - indicate a range of values: 5–10 degrees, Monday–Friday;

 - set part of a sentence apart from the surrounding text, like brackets: SLU – a world-class university – offers several exciting degree programmes.

 Do not use hyphens (-), or the even longer em dash (—), instead of the en dash.

-Use double quotation marks (inverted commas) for quotes and single ones for quotes within quotes and for introducing new concepts.
+Use single quotation marks (inverted commas) for quotes and double ones for quotes within quotes and for introducing new concepts.